Lilian-DT/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js
 script that deletes all the regular files script that deletes all the regular filescript that deletes all the regular files script that deletes all the regular files
 11-directories
 script that counts the number of directories and sub-directories in the current directory.
+12-newest_files
+script that displays the 10 newest files in the current directory.